civilservicelgbt/civilservicelgbt.github.io/_publications/2024-01-08-about-the-mentoring-scheme.md

 Whilst we can't guarantee that everyone will find a mentor they keep for the long term, we will try to ensure everyone can access a speed mentoring session as part of the programme.

+{% if registration == "open" %}
-<a href="/publication/register-as-a-mentee" title="Visit the mentee registration page" class="button button--action">Register as a mentee</a>
+<a href="/register-as-a-mentee" title="Visit the mentee registration page" class="button button--action">Register as a mentee</a>
+{% else %}
+> ### You can't register as a mentee right now
+>
+> Registrations for 2024 mentoring programme are currently closed.
+Our [mentoring topic page](/mentoring) contains the lastest information about the programme and when it will next be available.
+{% endif %}

 ## How it works